What Makes Coffee Organic?

 • Companion plants that support beneficial insects

 Shade trees are essential components of these multi-story systems.
-Not only do they allow the coffee cherries to develop more nuanced flavor profiles, they also create a forest-like environment that protects coffee plants while supporting local wildlife.
+Not only do they allow the coffee cherries to develop more nuanced flavor profiles, but they also create a forest-like environment that protects coffee plants while supporting local wildlife.

-Nourishing the land, the natural way
+Nourishing the Land the Natural Way

 Common practices include:

-• Using animal manure from organic sources —
+• Using animal manure from organic sources

 These methods provide nutrients and improve soil structure, water retention, and microbial activity — factors that contribute to both plant health and cup quality.

-Read more: Is Organic Coffee Really Better?
+Read more: Is Organic Coffee Actually Better?

 Organic pest management focuses on creating balanced ecosystems rather than relying on chemical intervention.
 Organic farmers prioritize physical, mechanical, and biological pest control methods over synthetic pesticides.